efmomoh/alx-pre_course/README.md

-My first readme and only for this week
+My first readme updated only for this week